sdk-security/Explicated-SDKs/README.md

 3) To see the assumptions in the model, open the file RPServer_API.h or symbolic_attacker.c, and search keyword "Assumption".
 You will see several of them.

 4) If an assumption is not explicitly expressed in the model, the verification will fail, and output an attack path.
-To see how this can happen, comment out line 162 in RPServer_API.h.
-This line is about the assumption FB1 described in Section 5.5 of our paper.
+To see how this can happen, comment out line 181 in symbolic_attacker.h.
+This line is about the assumption A2 described in Table 2 of our paper.
 Then re-compile and re-run the model,

 	nmake clean
 	nmake
 	poirot4c /main:main /recursionBound:2 /trackAllVars

-This time Poirot4C will output an attack path which violates the association of user_id and access_token.
-You will find that the path is to first log the user Alice in, then call getUser() individually with Mallory's signed_request, exactly as described in the paper.
+This time Poirot4C will output an attack path which reports a violation.
+You will find that the path is to call getUser() individually with Mallory's signed_request, exactly as described in the paper.